hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 ## Stacks Blockchain

-In order to have a **usable** API instance, it needs to have data from a running [stacks-blockchain](https://github.com/blockstack/stacks-blockchain) instance.
+In order to have a **usable** API instance, you need to have data from a running [stacks-blockchain](https://github.com/blockstack/stacks-blockchain) instance.

-Because we are focusing on running the API with Docker, it also makes things easier if we also run the stacks-blockchain instance the same way.
+Because the focus is on running the API with Docker, it also makes things easier if you also run the stacks-blockchain instance the same way.

-With that in mind, you will need to have the following in your `Config.toml` - this config block will send blockchain events to the API instance that was previously started:
+With that in mind, you will need to have the following configuration in your `Config.toml`.
+This configuration block will send blockchain events to the API instance that was previously started:

 ```toml
 [[events_observer]]